acotilla91/Morse-Vision/README.md

 ## Configuration

 - To adjust timing, see the `Timing` struct in `ViewController`.
-- To use touch as the preferred input mode, update the `preferredInputMode` in `ViewController`.
+- To use touch as the preferred input mode, update the `preferredInputMode` constant in `ViewController`.

 ## Author